ibm-cloud-docs/cloud-object-storage/basics/deleting-multiple-objects.md

 {: #dmop-cli-example}

 There are many tools available to help users make the most of {{site.data.keyword.cloud_notm}} and the following CLI clients offer simple ways of emptying buckets.

+Sample instructions are provided for using a client application or command line once your CLI client has been configured and is operational.
+{: tip}

 ### rClone example
 {: #dmop-rclone-example}